Bachelor’s Degree Requirements

 - 9 of the 30 units must be in General Education.

-Note: CSUN coursework taken in Open University is considered in residence, with a maximum of 24 special session units.
+Note: CSUN coursework taken in non-matriculating status (i.e. Open University, Self-support Winter Intersession, Self-support Summer Session) is considered in residence, with a maximum of 24 special session units.

 - Total Unit Minimums and Distribution: